 Having a dual or multiple monitor setup can be very helpful in multitasking.
-Personally, I have a triple monitor setup at my office, which includes my main Surface Book display, an LG 29-inch ultrawide, and a Dell 21.5-inch monitor on either side.
+My office has a triple monitor setup, including my main Surface Book display and two other external displays: an LG 29-inch ultrawide and a Dell 21.5-inch monitor on either side via Surface Dock.
 This setup allows me to view and work on multiple websites simultaneously, up to six websites side by side, which is particularly useful for research, writing articles, and other tasks that require a lot of screen space.

-When I work outside of my office, I also use a portable multiple monitor setup.
+I also use a portable, dual-monitor setup when working outside my office.
 Although I don’t have a dedicated portable monitor, I have found that my Surface 3 with a built-in kickstand works well as a portable wireless display.
-This allows me to browse the web and perform most other activities with ease.
+This allows me to browse the web and efficiently perform most other activities.

 Preparing your Surface PCs